rladigital/rla-static-site/src/pages/news/classically-trained.md

 ---
 templateKey: news
 title: Classically trained.
-Which modern cards will be retro icons in 2040?
+Which modern cars will be retro icons in 2040?
 metaTitle: >-
   Classically trained.
-Which modern cards will be retro icons in 2040? | RLA Group
+Which modern cars will be retro icons in 2040? | RLA Group
 metaDescription: Classically trained.
-Which modern cards will be retro icons in 2040?
+Which modern cars will be retro icons in 2040?
 date: 03/14/2019
 hero: /img/1160x450-articletitle-header-image-v2.jpg
 thumb: /img/1160x450-articletitle-header-image-v2.jpg